Last Updated on

 To take advantage of this expressive and creative way to tell your stories, explore the different methods at your disposal.
 You can:

 - Meditate.
 Guided relaxation or individual meditation can be an extremely effective way to explore a problem.

 - Journal.
 Journaling has many potential benefits, and this is yet another.
 You can consider a specific set of question s (e.g., How does the problem affect you?
 How did the problem take hold in your life?) or simply write a description of yourself or your story from the point of view of the problem.
-This can be difficult, but can lead to greater understanding of the problem and how it influences the domains of your life.
+This can be difficult but can lead to a greater understanding of the problem and how it influences the domains of your life.